Create and edit rules

 The rule editor is used to create new rules or edit existing ones.
 To create a new rule, click (+) in the main window’s toolbar.
 To edit an existing rule, double-click it or click the Edit button in the toolbar.

 Rules have a condition and an action.
-When a rule’s condition matches a connection, the action is applied.
+When the condition of a rule matches a connection, the action is applied.

 Learn more about the anatomy of a rule…